i3-training/DevSecOps-Training/Sonarqube/SonarQube-Server-Installation.md

  ...
 ```

-Once changed, it should look like the following.
+Once changed, it should look like the following:

 ```bash
  ...